Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies

 Invasiveness

-One drawback of English Ivy is that it can be invasive in some regions.
-Due to its aggressive nature, it can choke out some native species.
+One drawback of Hedera helix is that it can be invasive in some regions.
+Due to its aggressive nature, growing at a rate of 50-70 cm per year, it can choke out some native species.
 Take caution when growing this plant and find out if it is acceptable in your region.

-English Ivy is toxic to both humans and pets as indicated by ASPCA.
+Yes.
+Hedera helix is toxic to both humans and pets as indicated by ASPCA.
 If ingested, it can cause vomiting, diarrhea and abdominal pains.
-Keep it away from the reach of children and pets.
+Keep English Ivy away from the reach of children, cats, dogs and other pets.

 Where to Buy

-English Ivy (Hedera helix) performs best in bright indirect light, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soils coupled with monthly feeding during the growing season.
+Caring for Hedera helix indoors involves providing bright indirect light, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

-European Ivy requires regular pruning to keep it neat, to encourage a bushy growth as well as discourage pests infestation.
+English Ivy care requires regular pruning to keep it neat, to encourage a bushy growth as well as discourage pests infestation.
 Repotting is necessary every two years or when it has become root-bound.
 Keep reading for more on these growing conditions and how to provide them.

 English Ivy, Hedera helix